- You do not have any products in your shopping cart yet.

 | Shape: | Round / oval |

-| Tabletop Material: | Tree trunk made of Suar |
+| Tabletop material: | Tree trunk made of Suar |

 | Surface: | Finely sanded, satin-matte lacquered |

-| Special Feature: | Integrated glass inlay in natural growth |
+| Special feature: | Integrated glass inlay in natural growth knot |

 | Frame: | 2 U-shaped legs made of stainless steel, handcrafted |